openhab/openhab-alexa/USAGE.md

         * Fahrenheit
         * Kelvin
   * `LockController.lockState`
     * Items that represent the state of a lock (ON lock, OFF unlock).
 When associated to an [item sensor](#item-sensor), the state of that item will be returned instead of the original actionable item.
-Additionally, when linking to such item, multiple properties to one state can be mapped with column delimiter (e.g. for a zwave lock: [LOCKED="1:3",UNLOCKED="2:4",JAMMED=11]).
+Additionally, when linking to such item, multiple properties to one state can be mapped with column delimiter (e.g. for a Z-Wave lock: [LOCKED="1:3",UNLOCKED="2:4",JAMMED=11]).
     * Supported item type:
       * Switch
     * Supported sensor type: